mattc503/QUIBL_sample_project/README.md

 4. Evaluator selects which rubric step decided it, then picks a winner (or tie)
 5. Reveals which bot was which

-The CSV export is a rough placeholder — not meant to be used as-is.
+The CSV export is a rough placeholder, so I wouldn't touch it.

 ## Structure